Know your rights when facing credit card fraud

 After you report to them, providing a copy of your FTC identity theft report, lenders and debt collectors should not report fraudulent accounts to the credit bureaus.
 Debt collectors should also stop contacting you about the debt.

-Fortunately, the card networks have a “zero liability” policy that ensures that you will not be held responsible for fraudulent charges.
+Fortunately, most major card networks have a “zero liability” policy that ensures you will not be held responsible for fraudulent charges.
 And federal law limits your losses for unauthorized credit card use to $50.
 Various states have their own consumer protection laws that could offer you additional protections, too.

 Even though you are not responsible for unauthorized charges, it is best to avoid being a fraud victim in the first place.
 For one, the losses sustained by the card networks as a result of fraud are likely to be passed on to consumers in some form.

-It’s best to be on your guard against fraud and also check your credit report regularly to make sure there is no activity you don’t recognize.
+- Monitor your credit accounts.
+It’s best to be on your guard against fraud and also check your credit accounts regularly to make sure there is no activity you don’t recognize.
+Review your credit card statements often so you can ensure the transactions were actually made by the user, in this case, you.
+And if you notice anything out of the usual, report it to your issuer right away.

 The bottom line